Fusion bonded epoxy coating: Heating and FBE powder application

-Heating can be achieved by using several methods, but the most commonly used ones are ‘’induction heating’’ or ‘’oven heating’’.
+Heating can be achieved by using several methods, but the most commonly used ones are 'induction heating' or 'oven heating'.
 The steel part is passed through a high frequency alternating current magnetic field, which heats the metal part to the required FBE coating application temperature.
-Typical application temperature for a stand alone FBE is 225° to 245°C. When used as a primer in a multi-layer polyolifine system, application temperature may be dropped based on FBE manufacturer's recommendations, in order to meet the "inter-coat adhesion" parameters.
-Special grade FBE coatings which can be applied at temperatures as low as 175 °C has been developed recently by certain FBE powder manufacturers.
-Other methods of heating are ‘’oven heating’’, ‘’infra-red heating’’, etc. The FBE powder is placed on a “fluidization bed”.
-In a fluidization bed, the powder particles are suspended in a stream of air, in which the powder will “behave” like a fluid.
+Typical application temperature for a stand-alone FBE is 225 to 245 C. When used as a primer in a multi-layer polyolefin system, application temperature may be dropped based on FBE manufacturer's recommendations, in order to meet the "inter-coat adhesion" parameters.
+Special grade FBE coatings which can be applied at temperatures as low as 175 C has been developed recently by certain FBE powder manufacturers.
+Other methods of heating are 'oven heating', 'infra-red heating', etc. The FBE powder is placed on a "fluidization bed".
+In a fluidization bed, the powder particles are suspended in a stream of air, in which the powder will "behave" like a fluid.
 Once the air supply is turned off, the powder will remain in its original form.
 The fluidized powder is sprayed onto the hot substrate using suitable spray guns.
 An electrostatic spray gun incorporates an ionizer electrode on it, which gives the powder particles a positive electric charge.
-The steel to be coated is “grounded” through the conveyor.
+The steel to be coated is "grounded" through the conveyor.
 The charged powder particles uniformly wraps around the substrate, and melts into a liquid form.
 Internal surfaces of pipes are coated using spraying lances, which travel from one end to the other end of the heated pipe at a uniform speed, while the pipe is being rotated in its longitudinal axis.